Straightwashing

-Straightwashing (also called hetwashing) is portraying LGB (lesbian, gay, bisexual) or otherwise queer characters in fiction as heterosexual (straight), making LGB people appear heterosexual, or altering information about historical figures to make their representation comply with heteronormativity.
+Straightwashing (also called hetwashing) is portraying LGBT (lesbian, gay, bisexual, asexual) or otherwise queer characters in fiction as heterosexual (straight) or altering information about historical figures to make their representation comply with heteronormativity.

-Straightwashing is seen most prominently in works of fiction, especially television and cinema, whereby characters who were originally portrayed as homosexual, bisexual, or asexual are misrepresented as heterosexual.
+Straightwashing plays out through both historical revisionism and fiction.

 Straightwashing is a relatively contemporary term which has increased in usage and acknowledgement in recent years.
 Despite an increasing presence of queer characters and storylines in U.S. television, concerns about the straightwashing of queer characters and storylines persist.
 Common justifications for straightwashing include "producers' concerns about audience reactions and social norms and stereotypes regarding acceptable forms of queerness."

 Etymology

 Etymologically, straightwashing is derived from the term 'whitewash', which alludes to "both censorship and the intersectional link with the discrimination faced by people of color."

-Straightwashing differs from the use of straight actors to play LGB roles or characters.
-Anna King of Time Out likens the latter to blackface, the use of dark makeup (often by white actors) worn to mimic the appearance of a black person, often used to mock or ridicule black people.